Lawn Spraying as a Service

 The lawn spray liquid is a mixture of mostly water (95%), a small amount of fertilizer (4.5%) and an even a smaller amount of pesticides and additives (0.5%).
 The liquid is NOT a bunch of chemicals – your lawn doesn’t need a lot of fertilizer or insecticides, but you do need a lot of water to spread it evenly over your lawn.

 The liquid works by coating and bonding to the leaves of grass in your lawn - effectively turning the leaf into “slow release organic plant food”.
 Like vitamin supplements added to food, the coated leaf blade becomes nutrient rich plant food.
 When cut, the coated leaf falls into the lawn to be composted into plant food.
+The lawn is fed according to demand – faster-growing lawns yield more fertilizer coated clippings to feed the lawn and vice versa.

 Why Liquid is Superior to Granular Formulations